-Massachusetts Title V Requirements
+Massachusetts Title 5 Requirements

-One of the first things I do when I meet with a potential client who is thinking about selling their Massachusetts home is to explain the Title V septic system law if the property does not have public sewer.
-When your home is being serviced by a septic system, one of the most important considerations is getting your Title V certification done.
-The last thing you want is a problem with your septic system!
+One of the first things I do when I meet with a potential client who is thinking about selling their Massachusetts home is to explain the Title 5 septic system law if the property does not have a public sewer.
+You will also see this referenced as Title V as well.

-At the very least the inspection should be done within the first few weeks the home is posted for sale.
-Anyone who has ever had a failed title v can tell you what an ordeal it is to deal with.
+At the very least, the septic inspection should be done within the first few weeks the home is posted for sale.
+Anyone who has ever had a failed title 5 can tell you what an ordeal it is to deal with.

 Aside from the unplanned financial headache, it also involves excavating your yard to install a new system.

-If you are in the middle of a Real Estate transaction and find out your septic system has failed and it will not be able to be repaired or replaced prior to the closing, the lender giving the buyer a loan will most likely require you to escrow 1.5 times the average of the estimates to fix or replace the system.
+If you are in the middle of a Real Estate transaction and find out your septic system has failed and it will not be able to be repaired or replaced before the closing, the lender giving the buyer a loan will most likely require you to escrow 1.5 times the average of the estimates to fix or replace the system.

 If you are in the unfortunate position where you need to replace your septic system, there are a few programs to ease the burden.
 See the Loan and tax credit information below: